aaekay/Resources/read_books/poor_economics.md

 15. A striking feature of HIV is that women from the ages of fifteen to nineteen are five times more likely to be infected than young men in the same cohort.
 16. The town of Tirupur, South India, is India’s T-shirt capital (70 percent of India’s knitted garments are produced there)
 17. Narayan Murthy and Nandan Nilekani, despite their degrees from the ultra-prestigious Indian Institute of Technology, could not get a loan to start the firm Infosys because the banker objected that the bank could see no inventory to lend against.
 Infosys today is one of the largest software firms in the world.
 18. Gary Becker, the Nobel Prize winner and father of the modern economics of the family, argued in a 1997 paper that the possession of wealth encourages people to invest in becoming more patient: By implication, therefore, poverty makes people (permanently) more impatient.
+19. Three Is problem: ideology, ignorance, inertia.

 #### Quotes